ocaml/dune/doc/coq.rst

   (coq.pp
    (modules syntax))

-Here we define a library using the :ref:`library` stanza.
+Here we define a library using the :doc:`/reference/files/dune/library` stanza.
 Importantly, we declared which external libraries we rely on and gave the library a ``public_name``, as starting with Coq 8.16, Coq will identify plugins using their corresponding findlib public name.

 The :ref:`coq-pp` stanza allows ``src/syntax.mlg`` to be preprocessed, which for reference looks like: